erikengervall/dockest/docs/introduction.md

 **Setup and testing**

-This repo uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) together with [lerna](https://github.com/lerna/lerna), which means that all `yarn` scripts can be run from root.
+This is a monorepo using [lerna](https://github.com/lerna/lerna), meaning all scripts can be run from root.

-- `yarn` Installs all dependencies.
-Bear in mind that yarn workspaces [hoists](https://yarnpkg.com/lang/en/docs/workspaces/#toc-limitations-caveats) dependencies
-- `yarn build` Compiles typescript
-- `yarn test` Runs unit tests for the library itself as well as a number of integration tests found under `packages/examples`
+`yarn prep` will executes the necessary scripts to install dependencies for all packages (including root) as well as build whatever needs building.